Marilyn Manson: Abuse allegations

-Five women filed civil lawsuits against Manson in the months that followed Wood's allegations: Esmé Bianco, Ashley Morgan Smithline, Ashley Walters, and two Jane Does.
-Manson's legal team issued statements denying the allegations.
-They filed a motion to dismiss these lawsuits, calling the claims "untrue, meritless" and alleging that several of the accusers "spent months plotting, workshopping, and fine-tuning their stories to turn what were consensual friendships and relationships with Warner from more than a decade ago, into twisted tales that bear no resemblance to reality".
-The lawsuit filed by the anonymous woman was initially dismissed because it exceeded the statute of limitations, although an amended complaint was refiled soon after.
-Manson's legal team also sought to have Bianco's lawsuit dismissed because it exceeded the statute of limitations, although a federal judge denied that motion.
-Walters's lawsuit was dismissed with prejudice in May, but was reinstated in December 2023 following an appeal to the California Courts of Appeal.
+Esmé Bianco filed a civil lawsuit against Manson in April, alleging sexual assault and human trafficking.
+His legal team issued a statement denying the allegations, calling the claims "untrue, meritless" and alleging that several of the accusers "spent months plotting, workshopping, and fine-tuning their stories to turn what were consensual friendships and relationships with [Manson] from more than a decade ago, into twisted tales that bear no resemblance to reality."
+His legal team sought to have the lawsuit dismissed because it exceeded the statute of limitations, although a federal judge denied that motion.
+The two reached an out-of-court settlement in January 2023 with undisclosed terms.
+His former assistant Ashley Walters sued in May 2021, but the lawsuit was dismissed with prejudice a year later.
+It was reinstated in December 2023 following an appeal to the California Courts of Appeal.
 The appellate court agreed that her lawsuit should be excluded from the statute of limitations because she claimed she had suppressed her memories.
-Smithline's lawsuit was also dismissed by a federal judge, after her lawyer withdrew from her case and she did not meet a court-ordered deadline regarding her representation in the case.
-Bianco and Manson reached an out-of-court settlement in January 2023 with undisclosed terms of agreement.
+The suit was dismissed for a second time in December 2025, but was reinstated the following month under a new California state law.